momentohq/public-dev-docs/README.md

 https://docs.momentohq.com/

-We ❤️ contributions please open a pr if something seems incorect or could be explained better.
+We ❤️ contributions!
+Please open a pr if something seems incorrect or could be explained better.

 ---